HyderNabi/Collatz-Conjecture/README.md

 # Collatz-Conjecture
-Implementation of Collatz Conjucture in MATLAB
+Implementation of Collatz Conjucture in MATLAB using visualization.
+For Visualization MATLAB Plots are used.